 Discover East Greenland, one of the most remote areas in the country.
 Whether you’re hiking in flower meadows in the shadow of massive basalt walls, or climbing one of several vast mountains, East Greenland is an outdoor enthusiast's playground.
 Bring your day to a close watching a golden polar sunset against the stunning scenic backdrop.

-7. Tasermiut Fjord, a ‘Big Wall Playground’
+7. See Tasermiut Fjord, a ‘Big Wall Playground’

 National Park in North Eastern Greenland is the world’s largest national park and is surrounded by 11,000 miles of coastline.
 Several species of arctic animals can be observed throughout the park including polar bears, walruses, caribou, fox and more.

-9. Diverse Wildlife Includes Herds of Muskoxen
+9. Spot Arctic Wildlife; Maybe Even Herds of Muskoxen

 The Greenlandic name for musk ox is Umimmak, which means “the long-bearded one.”
 And they are plentiful in Greenland National Park, where they are protected from hunters.
 The musk ox is the largest land mammal in Greenland, weighing up to 400 kilos (880 lbs).
 From far away, these giants can be mistaken for large brown rocks.
 For centuries, high-quality handicrafts and clothing have been made from the mammal’s wooly innermost coat.

-10. Greenland’s Rich and Storied History
+10. Immerse Yourself in Greenland’s Rich and Storied History

 History remains alive today in the traditions and legends of the people of Greenland, the descendants of the Thule culture.
 Explore the must-see historical sites in Greenland; archaeological sites, the Nuuk National Museum and historical sites where Vikings settled.